Pylons/hypatia/docs/usage.rst

 are a "range" search: you can read ``('peach', 'peach')`` as "from peach to peach".
 You could say ``('peach', 'pistachio')`` to find all documents that are in the "range" from peach to pistachio.

+The :meth:`repoze.catalog.Catalog.search` method will return a two-tuple, with the first element in the sequence being the length of the result set, and the second element being the result set itself.
+Our above example will print:

+  (1, [1])

+The first element in the tuple is the length of the result set (the integer ``1``, in this case).

+The second element in the tuple is the result set.
+It has one item.
+This item is the document id for the content we indexed.
+Your application is responsible for resolving this document identifier back to its constituent content.

 You can also pass compound search parameters for multiple indexes.
 The results are intersected to provide a result: